 Are Green Eyes Rare?

-Yes, green eyes are considered to be the most rare eye color in the world when compared to the number of people with blue, brown, and hazel eyes.
+Yes, green eyes are considered to be the rarest eye color in the world when compared to the number of people with blue, brown, and hazel eyes.
 It has been studied both in the United States and internationally.

 A 2014 survey conducted by the American Academy of Ophthalmology determined that green is the rarest eye color in America.
 The survey found that only 9% of Americans have green eyes.

 According to WorldAtlas, only 2% of the world’s population have green eyes.
-This makes the color even more rare on a global scale.
+This makes the color even rarer on a global scale.
+Globally, green eyes are most found in Northern Europe, with high concentrations in countries like Ireland and Scotland.

 Risk Factors with Light-Colored Eyes